-The End Summer Hunger fundraising drive runs from April through August, donation received go to offset increasing need at Hopelink's five emergency service centers in north and east King County.
+The End Summer Hunger fundraising drive runs from April through August.
+Your donations go to offset the increasing need at Hopelink’s five emergency service centers in north and east King County.

 Opportunities to Help

 Part of the program focus is on kids helping kids through classroom coin drives.
 This is a way to show that students can make a difference when their spare change is added together.
-The idea of helping not only those others in the community -- but those in their own school -- to have enough to eat during the summer can empower students and teach them the importance of philanthropy.
+The idea of helping not only people in their community — but those in their own school — to have enough to eat during the summer can empower students and teach them the importance of philanthropy.
 Another essential component of the End Summer Hunger Campaign is the support of businesses.
-Last year, more than 12 local businesses helped raise donations of money and food that impacted hundreds of families.
+Every year, local businesses help raise donations of money and food that affect hundreds of families.
 To donate, simply go to our donation page.